14 Health Benefits Of Aloe Vera (Ghrita Kumari) You Should Know

 Aloe vera is helpful but in moderation.
 Much of its side effects come from a class of organic compounds called anthraquinones, most concentrated near the green part of the leaf and in the yellow latex beneath the leaf.
 Aloe latex contains aloin, a form of anthraquinone, that is known for its potent laxative effects.
 And while it helps ease constipation, aloin can cause severe diarrhea as well as trigger allergic reactions.
 Here’s a look at the side effects of aloe vera:

 Even when it’s taken at low doses, aloe vera might prove to be harmful if you’ve got a sensitive stomach.
 It can cause nausea, vomiting, and diarrhea.
 In addition to this, it might trigger abdominal cramps and worsen the symptoms of hemorrhoids.
 This is especially true with prolonged use of aloe latex or supplements that contain it.
-Children under the age of 12 may especially experience gastrointestinal upset if aloe is ingested orally.19 This is why, in 2002, the USFDA ruled that all over-the-counter aloe latex be removed from the market or at least reformulated without aloe latex.
-Today, the aloe products available in the US are not regulated by the FDA, and whether they contain the gel or the latex cannot be determined by a lay user because these products do not contain information about the aloin content.20 21
+Children under the age of 12 may especially experience gastrointestinal upset if aloe is ingested orally.43 This is why, in 2002, the USFDA ruled that all over-the-counter aloe latex be removed from the market or at least reformulated without aloe latex.
+Today, the aloe products available in the US are not regulated by the FDA, and they do not contain information about the aloin content.44 45

-As the laxative properties of aloe vera can lead to severe diarrhea, you may develop severe dehydration as a side effect and develop an electrolyte imbalance.22 Keeping this in mind, aloe vera should be used cautiously in people who already are on diuretics (which increase the excretion of potassium from the body).23 24
+As the laxative properties of aloe vera can lead to severe diarrhea, you may develop severe dehydration as a side effect and develop an electrolyte imbalance.46 Keeping this in mind, aloe vera should be used cautiously in people who already are on diuretics, since they increase the excretion of potassium from the body.47 48

 4. Allergic Reactions